top of page

 The Garden of the Adachi Museum of Art

-A unique feature of this garden is its "shakkei" design, which involves borrowing the surrounding landscape to create a scene larger than the garden itself.
+A unique feature of this garden is its "Shakkei" design, which involves borrowing the surrounding landscape to create a scene larger than the garden itself.
 The mountains, hills, and even the sky thus become elements of the garden, offering a unique visual experience.
 This aligns with Zenko's philosophy, who viewed the garden as a "living painting".

 The garden is composed of several sections, including a rock garden, a pond with koi carp, and wooded areas.
 The arrangement of plants, stones, and water is meticulously planned to evoke different emotions throughout the seasons.
 Cherry blossoms in the spring, glowing maple leaves in the fall, and pristine snow in winter offer an aesthetic experience that changes throughout the year.
+The museum even publishes a “Garden Photo Diary” to showcase these transformations.

 What also sets this garden apart is how it integrates with the built environment.
 Visitors are encouraged to discover the garden through strategically placed windows throughout the tour, offering different "frames" of the garden depending on the viewing angle.